eprovst/DomainColoring.jl/docs/src/design/phasewheel.md

 Creating a perceptually smooth color wheel is in general a difficult task, and comes with inherent compromises.
-This document serves to list the design decisions taken for the phase wheel used in our implementation of domain coloring.
+This document serves to list the design decisions taken for the phase wheel, which we call Arenberg, used in our implementation of domain coloring.
 We carefully selected the following analytical sweep through CIE L\*a\*b\* space:

 ```math
 \begin{aligned}